Erikpinter/ViennaCityTrees/README.md

 # ViennaCityTrees
-this is the code for the ShinyApp ViennaCityTrees: https://erikpinter.shinyapps.io/ViennaCityTrees
+this is the code for the **ShinyApp ViennaCityTrees**.
+The app can be found here:
+https://erikpinter.shinyapps.io/ViennaCityTrees

-a short presentation about the ShinyApp can be found here: http://rpubs.com/erikpinter/ViennaCityTreesApp
+A short presentation about the ShinyApp can be found here: http://rpubs.com/erikpinter/ViennaCityTreesApp